yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous delivery in VSTS and Azure.md

 4. Configure the automated builds to first require that a full series of unit tests pass before a deployment is started

-5. Providing a search feature and visual dashboard for the application logs so the developers can more quickly resolve help desk tickets
+5. Provide a search feature and visual dashboard for the application logs so the developers can more quickly resolve help desk tickets

 6. Enhance the logged data from the front-end website to give the developers a more complete picture of the application's performance and behavior

     - Browser information such as browser page load time and user activity per page

     - Application dependency metrics such as request times and request failures for communication with the database or other services

 7. Implement proactive diagnostics to generate automatic alerts for unusual application behavior including aberrant request response time, dependency response time, and page load time

 ### Customer objections

-1. "We do not want to be locked in to a specific source control repository.
-We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework."
+1. We do not want to be locked in to a specific source control repository.
+We are evaluating GitHub and Visual Studio Team Services and need to be able to change between them without frustrating rework.

-2. "We do not want the developers to be able to make changes to the Azure resources even though they will have access to make source code changes."
+2. We do not want the developers to be able to make changes to the Azure resources even though they will have access to make source code changes

-3. "If developers can deploy directly to the cloud, will that expose us to the same quality problems we had before when untested code was promoted to production?"
+3. If developers can deploy directly to the cloud, will that expose us to the same quality problems we had before when untested code was promoted to production?

-4. "How much of an impact will these process changes have on our development cadence?
-Will learning this place a new burden on the developers?"
+4. How much of an impact will these process changes have on our development cadence?
+Will learning this place a new burden on the developers?

-5. "Our developers are already having a challenge learning how to use Git---will adding a continuous deployment system on top of that slow them down and confuse them even more?"
+5. Our developers are already having a challenge learning how to use Git---will adding a continuous deployment system on top of that slow them down and confuse them even more?

 ### Infographic for common scenarios